Jane Alexander

 Jane Alexander has appeared on Broadway in 14 shows.

-Jane Alexander has not appeared in the West End
+Jane Alexander has not appeared in the West End.

-Jane Alexander has won several awards throughout her career.
-These include the Outstanding Lifetime Achievement award from The Lortels, the American Express Tribute from the Helen Hayes Awards, and Special Awards from the Outer Critics Circle Awards.
-She has also received the Outstanding Actress - Play award from the Drama Desk Awards for her performance in The Sisters Rosensweig.
-Additionally, Jane Alexander won the Best Performance by an Actress in a Leading Role in a Play Tony Award for 6 Rms Riv Vu, and the Oustanding Performance award from the Drama Desk Awards for her role in The Great White Hope.
-She was also recognized with the Performance award from the Theatre World Awards for The Great White Hope, and won the Best Performance by an Actress in a Featured Role in a Play Tony Award for the same production.
+Jane Alexander has won several prestigious awards, including the Outstanding Lifetime Achievement Award from The Lortels and the American Express Tribute at the Helen Hayes Awards.
+She has received Special Awards from the Outer Critics Circle Awards twice.
+Additionally, she won Outstanding Actress in a Play at the Drama Desk Awards for The Sisters Rosensweig, and Outstanding Performance at the Drama Desk Awards for The Great White Hope.
+Jane Alexander also earned the Theatre World Award for her performance in The Great White Hope and won the Tony Award for Best Performance by an Actress in a Featured Role in a Play for the same production.

 Jane Alexander has written 1 shows including What of the Night (Creator).